Pain in PDOC

 The experience of pain also raises philosophical problems.
 This is illustrated by asking, “When you hit your thumb with a hammer, where do you feel the pain in your thumb or brain?”
 This is an example of a potential mereological fallacy: “ascribing to a part of a creature attributes which logically can be ascribed only to the creature as a whole.” (here) In other words, you feel the pain; it is not ‘felt’ or experienced by any one part of you.
 It arises from you, your whole body.
 Without a damaged thumb, there would be no pain; without a brain, you would not perceive the pain, and without your heart, your brain would not function.

 I will extract from clinical and experimental studies the main points relevant to the question about pain in people with a prolonged disorder of consciousness:

 - there is no single specific cerebral location that ‘feels’ pain, or that is always involved;

 - the experience of pain involves emotion, expectation and many other phenomena over and above tissue damage;

-- the experience of pain is associated with widespread cerebral networks not dissimilar to the networks involved in being conscious and being aware.
+- the experience of pain is associated with widespread cerebral networks not dissimilar to the networks involved in being conscious and aware.

-My conclusion is that patients who are in a prolonged disorder of consciousness are very unlikely to experience pain, meaning that it is unlikely that the person has any reflective awareness of himself or herself sufficient to think, ‘this hurts’ or ‘I am suffering pain’.
+Patients with a prolonged disorder of consciousness are very unlikely to experience pain.
+It is doubtful that the person has any reflective awareness of themself sufficient to think, ‘this hurts’ or ‘I am suffering pain’.
 My reasoning is as follows.
 Lack of consciousness, and hence lack of awareness of yourself as a person with a past, a present, and a future, arises from a failure of networks in the brain that process and analyse incoming stimuli (information).
 These networks extend through most of the brain, including both cerebral hemispheres and the basal ganglia lying underneath and within the cerebral hemispheres.
 The experience of pain arises from a network in the same areas.